nikodunk/electrade-2-insurance-static/content/why-electrade/_index.md

 Additionally, EVs are safer vehicles to drive, usually equipped with high tech collision avoidance systems, autopilots, tracking devices and other safety features.
 Then the question is that why insurance companies charge higher premium for vehicles that are less risky to insure?
 Because the carriers do not understand the risk enough to properly underwrite these policies.
 We provide insurers with the data they need in order to be able to package the right products tailored to the needs of EV owners at a price that makes EV ownership less costly and more convenient!

-Read more [here](https://cleantechnica.com/2018/08/02/is-insurance-a-roadblock-to-electric-vehicle-adoption/), or get a quote [here](https://electrade.app/quote)
+Read more about the problem [here](https://cleantechnica.com/2018/08/02/is-insurance-a-roadblock-to-electric-vehicle-adoption/), or get a quote [here](https://electrade.app/quote)